katzenpost/katzenpost/drafts/dspool.rst

   it on writes their signed tombstone message into the data spool so that other replicas will know that they can forget it.

 - When a replica receives a read request with an spool_signature from another replica, and that spool_signature is not in the set of spool_signatures from that replica which this replica has seen before, it returns all messages which are not in the local copy of the other replica's spool.
+XXX avoid using the term "that replica". this makes no sense. please stop using the singular term replica. it's too generic. try labeling them for clarity and writing proper english paragraphs with multiple sentences.

 X. Anonymity Considerations
 ===========================